 Celtic transfer news: Julian Araujo joins on loan from Bournemouth ahead of Old Firm clash with Rangers

-Celtic have confirmed the loan signing of Bournemouth defender Julian Araujo until the end of the season; the 24-year-old defender will be available for the Old Firm derby against Rangers on Saturday.
+Celtic have confirmed the loan signing of Bournemouth defender Julian Araujo until the end of the season; the full-back is Celtic boss Wilfried Nancy's first signing; Araujo will be available for the Old Firm clash against Rangers on Saturday, live on Sky Sports from 11.30am

 Celtic have confirmed the signing of Julian Araujo on loan for Bournemouth until the end of the season.